Laura Robson: 2013: Career-high ranking

-In the first round of Wimbledon, she was drawn against the No. 10 seed Maria Kirilenko, whom she beat in straight sets.
+In the first round of Wimbledon, she was drawn against tenth seed Maria Kirilenko, whom she beat in straight sets.
 She beat world No. 117, Mariana Duque, in the second round on Centre Court.
 In the third round, she came from a set down to beat Marina Erakovic to progress to the last 16 where she was beaten by Kaia Kanepi.
 Her performance pushed her up to 27 in the world, the first Briton in the top 30 since Jo Durie in 1987.

 Robson started her US Open Series campaign on 30 July 2013 at the Southern California Open in Carlsbad being drawn against Ayumi Morita, whom she beat having come back from a set down in two hours and 40 minutes.
 Laura moved into the second round faced with the world No. 7 Petra Kvitová from Czech Republic but lost in straight sets putting an end to her Southern California Open.

 To start the Canadian Open in Toronto, Robson was due to play Yanina Wickmayer on 5 August 2013 in her opening match, but had to pull out due to a wrist injury.
 The same injury also led to her pulling out of the tournament in Cincinnati, however her ranking of No. 32 meant that she would be seeded at a Grand Slam tournament for the first time in her career, entering the US Open as the 30th seed.

 At the US Open, Robson returned after intensive rehab on her wrist injury and began her campaign against Spain's Lourdes Domínguez Lino, whom she had lost to twice previously.
 After winning a scrappy first set, Robson powered through the second at love.
 In the second round, she faced world No. 75 Caroline Garcia, and won in two tight sets.
 She then fell in straight sets in the next round to Li Na in the same place they had played last year, where Robson had won.
 The fifth seed Li powered 11 aces to beat her 12-year younger opponent, Robson in straight sets.
 After a break of around three weeks, Robson returned to action at the Guangzhou Open, a tournament in which she was a finalist the previous year.
 She started strongly, with straight sets wins over qualifier Jovana Jakšić in the first round, and Zheng Saisai in the second round.
 She subsequently lost to another Chinese player in Zheng Jie, despite taking the first set 6–1.

 In October 2013, it was announced that Miles Maclagan's coaching partnership with Laura had ended and that she would be taking a couple of weeks out and starting the search for a new coach.